-The Designated Safeguarding Lead reports regularly to the Adult Safeguarding Champion, Chief Executive and the Governing Body.
+The Lead Designated Safeguarding Officer reports regularly to the Adult Safeguarding Champion, Chief Executive and the Board of Governors.

-The Safeguarding Team, comprised of the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead and an Adult Safeguarding Champion oversee and coordinate operational College safeguarding matters.
+The designated Safeguarding Team, comprised of the Safeguarding Lead, Deputy Safeguarding Lead and an Adult Safeguarding Champion oversee and co-ordinate operational College safeguarding matters.

-To further support safeguarding, care and welfare, the College also has a number of nominated Safeguarding Assistants across College sites who support and advise staff to ensure a link with the Designated Safeguarding Lead and / or the Deputy Designated Safeguarding Lead who can then manage the child, young person, adult at risk of harm or adult in need of protection.
+To further support safeguarding, care and welfare, the College also has a number of nominated Safeguarding Assistants across College sites who support and advise staff to ensure a link with the Designated Safeguarding Lead and / or the Deputy Designated

+Safeguarding Lead who can then manage the child, young person, adult at risk of harm or adult in need of protection.